kvrasuli/where_to_go/README.md

 ```
 Open https://127.0.0.1:8000 in your browser.

-### How to edit data or fill the app database with new data using the admin site
+### How to edit data or fill the app database with naew data using the admin site
-- Open the admin site at https://127.0.0.1:8000/admin/
+- Open the admin site at https://127.0.0.1:8000/admin/places/place/
 - Enter admin username and password (available on request)
 - Click on "Places"
 - Click on "Add place" in the upper right corner or choose an existing place